maxflintoff/ibmcloud-ocp3.11-cp4d/README.md

 # Cloud Pak for Data installer for IBM Cloud

-This repository houses a set of automation for deploying infrastructure, openshift, and cloud pak for data.
+This repository houses a set of automation for deploying infrastructure, openshift 3.11, portworx, and cloud pak for data.

 ## Prerequisites